 There are two types of Indexes- Simple and Composite.

-Simple index consistes of one variable whereas composite index contains multiple variables.
+A simple index consists of one variable, whereas a composite index contains multiple variables.

 Creating a single index

 proc datasets library=work; modify subjects; index create subject_id / unique; run;

 Creating Multiple Index

 proc datasets library=work; modify subjects; index create idname=(subject_id subject_name) / nomiss; run;

 Note that the UNIQUE, NOMISS, and UPDATECENTILES options are not available while creating an index using PROC SQL.

 /*Single Index*/ proc sql; create unique index subject_id on work.subjects; quit; /*Multiple Index*/ proc sql; create index idname on work.subject(subject_id subject_name); quit;